litejs/litejs.github.io/projects/_posts/2013-04-04-natural-compare-lite.md

     img2.png            img12.png
 {% endraw %}{% endhighlight %}

 String.naturalCompare returns a number indicating whether a reference string comes before or after or is the same as the given string in sort order.
 Use it with builtin sort() function.

-Download [compressed][min]
-(310 bytes, 236 bytes gzipped)
-or [uncompressed][src] source.